 - Non-Abstinence Housing

 Contraception resources, like free condoms, are another example of a harm reduction strategy, as is the adoption of drunk-driving laws to prevent alcohol-related fatality and injury.

 What Do the Facts Say?

 It can be difficult to accept that harm reduction strategies are helpful because many believe they encourage drug use.
 On the other hand, there is concrete data to illustrate its effectiveness.
-For example, The Centers for Disease Control and Prevention (CDC) indicates that syringe services programs (SSPs) are safe, effective, and cost-saving, do not increase illegal drug use or crime, and play an important role in reducing the transmission of viral hepatitis, HIV and other infections.
-The organization says that they’re associated with a 50 percent decline in HIV and HCV incidence.
+For example, The Centers for Disease Control and Prevention (CDC) indicates that syringe services programs (SSPs) are safe, effective, and cost-saving; do not increase illegal drug use or crime; and play an important role in reducing the transmission of viral hepatitis, HIV and other infections.
+The organization also says that they’re associated with a 50 percent decline in HIV and HCV incidence.
 Additional data indicates that people who use these resources are five times more likely to enter drug treatment and about three times more likely to stop using drugs than those who don’t use the programs.

 What Harm Reduction ISN’T